 Can you smoke cigarettes while taking blood pressure medication?

 Talk with your doctor about smoking and taking blood pressure medication.
-Some
+Smoking can weaken the effects of certain blood pressure medications.

 You might need a higher dose or a different medication.
 Your doctor might also talk with you about starting a program that can help you quit smoking.